•••Print this page as your weekly semester guide•••

 You will have the semester to work on the two projects below:

-•The Technical Project is due at the beginning of class Week 15.
+•The Technical Project is due at the end of class Week 15.

 •The Final Project is due beginning of class Finals Week.